swiftlang/swift-evolution/README.md

   other high-performance applications that want predictible and deterministic performance.
 This feature will fundamentally shape the ABI, from low-level language concerns such as "inout" and low-level "addressors" to its impact on the standard library.
+While a full memory ownership model is likely too large for Swift 4 stage 1, we need a comprehensive design to understand how it will change the ABI.

 ## Swift 3.0 - Released on September 13, 2016